- Show annotations on the map

 - Visualize map scale

-Mapbox Plugins build on top of the Maps SDK providing extra features in lightweight dependencies.
+Mapbox Plugins for Android are built on top of the Maps SDK.
+They provide extra features in lightweight dependencies.
 Whether you're looking to include traffic on top of your map or show the user location as a layer, plugins offer customizable APIs with a few lines of code to get started.
 Separating features into different plugins also allows for a more aggressive updating timeline.

 Mapbox Plugins for Android are a collection of libraries that extend our Maps, Navigation, and Java SDKs for Android to help you integrate powerful mapping features into your applications.
 Use plugins to show a user's location, display traffic or building overlays, or search for places.
 With these plugins, you can pick the features that your app needs without losing the ability to customize; all bundled into lightweight dependencies.